bpetersen/gitKata/README.md

 ##Introduction

 This kata contains 3 workflows - Branch/Merge, Release, and Hotfix.
 We'll go through each of them.

-Before we get started, let's get our system set up.

-####TODO: Setup git, MinGW?, get local repository set up.
+I've used a few shortcuts in the kata such as 'git checkout -b branchName parentBranch' to simultaneously create and switch to that branch and 'git commit -a -m "Fullmetal Alchemist: Brotherhood is the greatest anime of all time." to commit all modified and deleted files.
+Use them at your discretion and know the commands behind them before using them blindly.

 ##Branch/Merge Workflow
 In the branch and merge portion of this kata, we will branch from the develop branch, make some code changes, and then merge back into develop.
 Here are the steps to follow: